RedXBeard/PictureViewer/README.md

 - [x] Close browser and tracker panels.
 - [x] Browser and tracker panel sort order must be even.
 - [x] Version checker on start-up.
+- [ ] More image types must be filtered.
+- [ ] Version checker first start should be triggered not called directly.
+- [ ] Notify last photo on list is viewed.
 - [ ] Fullscreen.
 - [ ] Scale on fullscreen.